Knowsley Safari Park: The Equatorial Trail

 This exhibit focuses on animals who thrive in habitats around the Earth's Equator.
 The exhibit also houses the 'Equatorial Express', a small train which visitors can ride to gain a unique viewpoint of the animals.
 4 animal species are housed in this exhibit, the South American tapir, Sitatunga, Rhea and the Capybara.

 African Elephant

 Until 2017 the park housed a herd of 4 adult cows named Tana, Ashanti, Nala and Juba.
-They were transported to Zoo Parc d'Beauval, France to enter the European Breeding Programme and allow for transformations on Knowsley Safari's Foot Safari.
+They were transported to ZooParc de Beauval, France to enter the European Breeding Programme and allow for transformations on Knowsley Safari's Foot Safari.
 Knowsley previously housed a bull named Nissim, who collapsed in June 2014.
 Knowsley also recently lost their cow named Shaba due to a long battle with elephant arthritis.

 Southern White Rhinoceros

 Knowsley's crash of 11 adult rhinos is one of the most successful and genetically diverse breeding groups in Europe.
 The latest calf (as at 4 June 2016), Nomvula (Mother of Rain – a reference to the recent wet weather), born to mum Meru and is the 19th to be born at the facility in the last 40 years.
 Nomvula is Meru's 6th calf and was born on 2 January 2016.